Quick(ish)start

 import {GatewayFetcher, GatewayRequest} from "@unruggable/contracts/GatewayFetcher.sol";

-import {GatewayFetchTarget, IGatewayProofVerifier} from "@unruggable/contracts/GatewayFetchTarget.sol";
+import {GatewayFetchTarget} from "@unruggable/contracts/GatewayFetchTarget.sol";

 contract L1SimpleResolver is GatewayFetchTarget {